 Returning to the theater in 1995, Bob was production manager of the Marin Shakespeare Festival for two seasons.
 At the same time, while serving as co-Chair of the Theater Arts Program of a community foundation known as Ross Valley Community for Schools (now: YES!), he created and ran an innovative program known as KidTech (Golden Bell award, 1997).
 While their peers in grades 3–8 performed in full-scale, professionally directed, musical theater productions, Kidtechs (supervised by older students and mentored by working theatrical designers and technicians) design, build, and run scenery and props, operate lighting and sound equipment, and serve as video camera operators or video directors, recording and editing the performance in real time.

-Bob has been featured in a number of films, including Mythic Journeys (2008), written, directed & produced by Steven & Whitney Boe; Finding Joe (2011), a film by Patrick Takaya Solomon; Wake Up Darkness (2012), a film by Israel Kacyvenski; and William Shatner’s Get a Life!
+Bob has been featured in a number of films, including Mythic Journeys (2008), written, directed & produced by Steven & Whitney Boe; Finding Joe (2011), a film by Patrick Takaya Solomon; Wake Up Darkness (2012), a film by Israel Kacyvenski; Geek and You Shall Find (2019), directed by Brad Faye; and William Shatner’s Get a Life!

-He was a founding Trustee of United Religions Initiative (URI), serving briefly as URI’s Treasurer and as a member of its Global Council, and for a decade was a member of the Board of Directors of the Living Tao Foundation.
-He is an ex-officio member of the Board of Opus Archive & Research Center, serves on the Advisory Board of Spring: a Journal of Archetype and Culture, and is on the Editorial Board of Immanence, the Journal of Applied Mythology, Legend, and Folktale.
+Bob was a founding Trustee of United Religions Initiative (URI), a member of its Global Council, and, briefly, URI’s Treasurer.
+For over a decade, he served on the Living Tao Foundation Board of Directors, as an ex-officio member of the Board of Opus Archive & Research Center. and on the Advisory Board of Spring: a Journal of Archetype and Culture.
+He is currently on the Editorial Board of Immanence: The Journal of Applied Mythology, Legend, and Folktale.

-Bob and his wife, Nola Hague, a software executive, live in Marin County, CA, and have two sons—C.J, who is 31,and Colin, aged 30.
-In Marin, Bob has coached soccer and track & field, mentored aspiring theater artists, and served for thirteen years as an elected member of the Tamalpais Union High School Board of Trustees.
+Bob and his wife, Nola Hague, a software executive, who have two sons, C.J. and Colin, lived for twenty-five years in Marin County, CA, where he coached youth soccer and track & field, mentored aspiring theater artists, and served for thirteen years as an elected member of the Tamalpais Union High School Board of Trustees.